drupalprojects/kalatheme/README.txt

  * To get the standard Bootstrap library, or to customize that library: http://getbootstrap.com/

- * If you are looking for a free and pre-made custom version of Bootstrap : http://bootswatch.com/
+ * If you are looking for a free and pre-made custom version of Bootstrap: http://bootswatch.com/

  * If you don't mind paying for a little extra: